 The average cigar smoker is typically well over the age of 30

-If it means having to look beyond Canada for cigars, it seems consumers will frequently take that route if necessary, which will unquestionably have a negative impact on the more than 180 family-owned tobacconists in the country as well as manufacturers and distributors like House of Horvath – who have existed for nearly a century.
+If it means having to look beyond Canada for cigars, it seems consumers will frequently take that route if necessary, which will unquestionably have a negative impact on the more than 180 family-owned tobacconists in the country as well as manufacturers and distributors like House of Horvath – who have existed for since 1977.

 The SGCG argues that their products are 98% consumed by adult smokers and do not appeal to youth by appearance, taste or price, with the average customer being more than 30 years of age.”